 More information about testing, contact details for VIDRL, guidance on the collection and handling of samples and procedures for transportation is available in the National High Security Laboratory guidelines for management of quarantinable viral haemorrhagic fevers (29).

 If a sample is collected from a patient at the very early stages of illness and that returns a negative result on EVD PCR, then, in the absence of an alternative diagnosis through other testing, and in conjunction with continued illness, a follow-up PCR at least three days post development of symptoms is advisable.
 Re-testing should be considered when public health authorities and clinicians agree there is a material possibility of EVD or similar.

-A person under investigation should be placed in a single room.
+person under investigation should be placed in a single room.
 Treating clinicians should contact their PHU as soon as possible for further advice on EVD risk assessment and to discuss any need for EVD testing.
 Persons under investigation must not be allowed to leave the hospital except if they are being transferred.
-Where there is a need to test, the person should be classified and managed as a suspected case.
+Where there is a need to test, the person should be classified and managed as a

 Suspected, probable or confirmed cases should be immediately notified to the PHU then to the NSW Communicable Disease Branch who will notify the National Incident Room urgently.
 A follow up investigation should begin on the same day as notification.

 The response to a notification will normally be carried out in collaboration with the treating clinicians, and be guided by the EVD PHU checklist (Appendix 2), the EVD Patient Assessment Flow Chart (Appendix 4) and the EVD Case Investigation Form (Appendix 5).
 The presence of higher versus lower risk exposures, and the patient’s clinical condition may influence decisions about the need to transfer.